Veeraj270/EnhancedTraceabilitySystemForApplications/README.md

 Give away at every stage of production.
 Losses at every stage of the product
 We will also require a deviation report
-At the end of the project, we would the solution to be closed source."
+At the end of the project, we would the solution to be closed source.